LogitechGalena/CVS-Vaccine-Stock-Checker/README.md

 # CVS Vaccine Stock Checker
 A simple script to get the stock availability of every city within your state.

+You can use this however you'd like.
+I just ask that you credit me somewhere in it. 🙂

 ## How to Install:

 Open up the command prompt and navigate to the folder in which chcker.py is located.